-(1) Assumes a price per share of our common stock of \$10.00, which represents the assumed initial public offering price set forth on the cover of this prospectus.
+(1) Value upon termination is calculated using a value for our common stock of \$10.00 per share, the initial public offering price set forth on the cover of this prospectus.

 Pursuant to our employment agreement with Dr. Bahcall, in the event of termination without cause, Dr. Bahcall is entitled to continue to receive his then-current base salary for a period of 24 months.
 As a condition to the receipt of the aforementioned severance payments, Dr. Bahcall will be required to execute and deliver a written release of Synta from any and all claims arising in connection with his employment.
 Dr. Bahcall has also entered into a non-competition/non-solicitation agreement pursuant to which he has agreed not to compete with Synta or to solicit customers or employees of Synta for a period of 24 months after the termination of his employment.